 Idling for one hour burns nearly one gallon of gasoline.
 Idling your vehicle for just 10 minutes can use as much fuel as it takes to travel 5 miles.

 History of No Idle Program – 2015, 2016

 In July 2015, WGG proposed a resolution to the Wilton Board of Selectmen to make Wilton a “no idling town”.
 This resolution was unanimously adopted.
 WGG purchased and erected 150 signs around town, and implemented a “Phase 1: Awareness” program in Fall 2015 comprised of school involvement (students and volunteers on pick up lines, curriculum on idling), implementation of an online pledge, banner at town hall, film (“Idle Threat”) and panel discussion at Wilton Library, etc.

-“Phase II” is beginning in 2016 and is comprised of additional integration into town websites and materials, working with town fleet, drivers ed, etc, We are also templating the program for use by other towns, and are planning a Memorial Day “No Idle” float for all the CT Green LEAF schools to participate in.
+“Phase II” began in 2016 and was comprised of additional integration into town websites and materials, working with town fleet, drivers ed, etc,